NNNIC/psgg-unity-menu/README.md

 Of this example, it will create a panel and buttons that are cloned from template.

+## Error Dialog

+Error dialog can be created by ErrorDlg/.V.SetError();
+It allows you to call the api multi times.

 ## Event System

 All UI Events will be recorded by MainStateEvent.Push().